After the Alpine Blessing: re-alpsegen

 Yet, the question of the intention of collecting must be asked, for archives are never innocent.

-un divertissement
+un divertissement d'amour

-This film is a kind of rearrangement of Plato's Symposion based on philosophic essays on love and it is also inspired by the
+Symposion based on philosophic essays on love and it is also inspired by the

-Surrealists' Recherches sur la sexualité.
+Recherches sur la sexualité.

 The film structure refers specifically to Sergej M. Eisenstein's definition of the mise en cadre and concentrates precisely on the